Minzhe-Ni/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.

-Git tracks changes.
-Successfully push to github.
-Create remote git in my cloud server.
+Using Git is covenient to manage programs.